rust-lang/rfcs/text/0000-unwrap-infallible.md

 Adding an inherent method to `Result` is a backward-compatible way to provide convenience in supporting a safe coding practice.
-The method `unwrap_infallible` fits in nicely with other methods in the `unwrap*` family and is easily discoverable in the documentation.
+The method is easily discoverable in the documentation.
+Its name, `into_ok`, is chosen to be short, yet distinct to facilitate audit and refactoring.
+The conventional meaning of `into*` methods implies an infallible conversion.

 ## A blanket From impl